Bayer process: Process

 The other components of Bauxite, however, do not dissolve.
 Sometimes lime is added at this stage to precipitate the silica as calcium silicate.
 The solution is clarified by filtering off the solid impurities, commonly with a rotary sand trap and with the aid of a flocculant such as starch, to remove the fine particles.
 The undissolved waste after the aluminium compounds are extracted, bauxite tailings, contains iron oxides, silica, calcia, titania and some unreacted alumina.
-The original process was that the alkaline solution was cooled and treated by bubbling carbon dioxide through it, a method by which aluminium hydroxide precipitates:
+Originally, the alkaline solution was cooled and treated by bubbling carbon dioxide through it, precipitating aluminium hydroxide: